 I was immediately taken with this delectable combination of sweet and salty flavors in this beautiful comfort food meal.

-I call my adapted recipe “Cuban-Style” because my version has slightly different ingredients and cooking techniques.
-The vibe however, is the same as the Fricassé de Pollo.
+My recipe is really Cuban-Style because it has slightly different ingredients and cooking techniques than Fricassé de Pollo.
+The vibe however, is the same.

 - orange juice

-So please enjoy this Cuban Chicken Stew with Alcaparrado.
+I hope you enjoy this Cuban Chicken Stew with Alcaparrado as much as my family and I do.
 The cooking process and your results!

 - ¼ cup plus 1 tablespoon olive oil, divided